 Less is more in minimalist decor, but sterility is rarely cozy.
 Combine textures like faux fur and wood to create visual interest without the overuse of distracting knick-knacks.
 When choosing pieces to incorporate into your home, give as much consideration to how they’ll feel as you do their appearance.

-Your favorite fuzzy blanket stored in a vintage wooden crate is asking to be grabbed and cuddled with.
-A thin white throw folded into a rigid steel box just wants to be left alone.
+Your favorite fuzzy blanket stored in a vintage wooden crate is asking to cover you.
+A thin white throw folded into a rigid steel box wants to be left alone.

 If lighting can be the difference between a mediocre selfie and a viral Instagram post, you better believe applying those same tactics to your decor will result in likes galore.